adx59/weatherDataRipper/README.md

 # Update:
 This entire project is now defunct.
 Weather Underground has updated their user interface, effectively making this unusable.
+ALSO, 2020 ADAM HERE, WOW THIS CODE IS AWFUL.

 # Weather Data Ripper
 Rips weather data from the website wunderground.com by looking through the website's HTML files.
 A city, state(leave as '' if not in US), and country is required to find current weather conditions.
 Only two letter state/country codes are accepted (http://www.nationsonline.org/oneworld/country_code_list.htm is where to find the codes if you don't know them).
 Makes use of the urllib.request library in Python3.